RTGS-Lab/rtgs-lab-tools/README.md

 1. Install as normal with `bash install.sh`
 2. Start Claude Code with `claude` in the repository directory
 3. The included `.mcp.json` configuration will be automatically recognized

+### Quick Setup with Gemini CLI
+1. Install as normal with `bash install.sh`
+2. Start Gemini CLI with `gemini` in the repository directory
+3. The included `.gemini/settings.json` (same file as .mcp.json) configuration will be automatically recognized

 ### Use with Claude Desktop
 See the [MCP Server documentation](src/rtgs_lab_tools/mcp_server/README.md) for Claude Desktop configuration details.